astronomer/docs/learn/custom-xcom-backends-tutorial.md

 ## Step 6: Create a custom serialization method to handle Pandas dataframes

 A powerful feature of custom XCom backends is the possibility to create custom serialization and deserialization methods.
-This is particularly useful for handling objects that cannot be JSON-serialized.
+This is particularly useful for handling objects that cannot be JSON-serialized or if you want to serialize Pandas dataframes using a different method than `pyarrow`.
 In this step, you will create a new custom XCom backend that can save the contents of a [Pandas](https://pandas.pydata.org/) dataframe as a CSV file.
+Being serialized as CSV, the content of the XCom becomes accessible to CSV query tools like [csvq](https://mithrandie.github.io/csvq/).

 :::info